November 10, 1874–October 22, 1956

 Eugene C. Barker stands alongside Nettie Lee Benson, Carlos Castañeda, and Harry Ransom as UT figures who understood that housing archives for humanities research was central to the mission of a flagship state university.
 Barker was instrumental in collecting materials related to early Texas.
 Along with George Garrison and Lester Bugbee, his interest facilitated the acquisition of Stephen F. Austin's personal papers from the family of Austin's nephew Guy M. Bryan.
 The Barker Texas History Collection also encompasses the Bexar Archives of Spanish and Mexican Rule in Texas and the Texas Declaration of Independence.
 Further, Barker convinced UT Regent George Washington Littlefield to fund the collection of archival materials on Southern history.
 Today, the Barker Collection remains one of the pillars of the Dolph Briscoe Center for American History on The University of Texas campus.

 Founded in 1897, the Texas State Historical Association grew and strengthened under Barker's guidance.
-Now based at the University of North Texas in Denton, the TSHA continues its mission of chronicling the state's past through annual conferences, the Southwestern Historical Quarterly, and a range of digital resources accessible via its website.
+Today the TSHA continues its mission of chronicling the state's past through annual conferences, the Southwestern Historical Quarterly, and a range of digital resources accessible via its website.
 This includes the Handbook of Texas Online, the descendant of a series of print volumes originally overseen by Barker's most prominent student Walter Prescott Webb.

-The Eugene Campbell Barker Papers, 1785, 1812–1959, are held by the Dolph Briscoe Center for American History at The University of Texas at Austin.
+The Eugene Campbell Barker papers are held by the Dolph Briscoe Center for American History at The University of Texas at Austin.
 They contain correspondence, speeches, lecture notes, class records, research materials, literary productions, scrapbooks, and photographs.

 Eugene Barker's gravesite is located at Austin's Oakwood Cemetery.
 Oakwood also serves as the final resting place for prominent Texans such as ethnomusicologist John Lomax, humorist John Henry Faulk, and Alamo survivor Susanna Dickinson.
 Paired with a visit to the Texas State Cemetery a few blocks away, Texans can pay their respects to a large number of the state's most important political, intellectual, and artistic historical figures.